TommasoBelluzzo/SystemicRisk/README.md

 ## Dataset

-Datasets must be structured like the default one included in every release of the framework (`Datasets/Example.xlsx`).
+Datasets must be built following the structure of default ones included in every release of the framework (see `Datasets` folder).
 The latter, based on the US financial sector, defines the following entities:

 #### Benchmark: S&P 500